Durbois/aws-terraform/README.md

 - create asg with min 1, max 2 (done)
 - Make sure you can connect from the created instances (done)
 - create az where your instances should launch (done)
+- add script to show your ip instance
 - integrated an elb on top of the ASG (deploy Infra, warum ist der TargetGroup unhealhty ?) --> Next: See ToDo, Authenticate with Cognito
 - Work with environment workspaces [tst, prd]